oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **Gambit Specialties:** Performance, communication, and diplomacy.

-### Passive Tech

-**Friendship is Power!:** Pink is always there to get your back, even when everyone else has reached their limit.
-Pink can use more than one Assist action on the Pilots' turn of a Throwdown.
-Each turn, her Assist limit is equal to 1 plus her rank in this Tech.

-### Charge Tech
+### Primary Tech

 **We Can Do This!** Pink is will do her best to keep the Team's spirits as high as she can, even if she has to hurt herself in the process.
 Pink has the ability to hold strong against low Harmony by taking on the burdens of the Team.
 If the Team's Harmony would drop equal to or below her rank in this Tech, she can choose to prevent any amount of it by triggering +Trauma:Self with damage equal to *twice* the amount of Harmony loss prevented.
 She can choose to spend her own Charges to soak this damage as if they were Buffers.

+### Secondary Tech

+**Friendship is Power!:** Pink is always there to get your back, even when everyone else has reached their limit.
+Pink can use more than one Assist action on the Pilots' turn of a Throwdown.
+Each turn, her Assist limit is equal to 1 plus her rank in this Tech.

 ### PLAYBOOK SPECIAL